Personal Finance

 How many credit cards can you get in a year?

-Most credit card companies limit the number of cards you can get within a year.
-Ideally, you shouldn’t be applying for multiple credit cards at once.
-At the very most, you should never apply for more than three cards within a 12-month period.
+Most credit card companies restrict how many cards you can obtain within a year.
+You should avoid applying for multiple credit cards simultaneously.
+At most, never apply for more than three cards during any 12-month period.

 Kevin Martin